umbertogherardi/unsplash-web-scraper/README.md

 # unsplash_webscraper
-A webscraper for Unsplash images, with resolution selection.
-Resolution options for a given search range from a width of ~100 pixels to ~2000 pixels.
+A webscraper for Unsplash images with resolution selection.
+Resolution ranges vary from ~100 pixels to ~2000 pixels in width.
 Can be used to find high-quality images for computer vision/ ML training sets.

 Current bugs/ minor issues:
  - Although the scraper reportedly finds 60 images from a given search, only 20 are unique (we have 3 sets of the same images).